 For your paper to be considered for a special collection, you must indicate the intended collection in the title of your paper upon submission.
 Your title should read: SC: Abbreviated Title of Special Collection: Your Working Title.
 For example, SC: Higher Ed: Drivers of Participation in Citizen Science Among Secondary Students Considering Dropout.
 If your paper is accepted, the title will be edited for publication in the paper and in the article metadata at the copy editing stage.
 Special collections will be published in one batch with a final publication date to be determined collaboratively with collection editors, the journal editorial team, and Ubiquity Press on the basis of your review timeline.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 The authors agree to the above payment terms, which will apply to this submission if and when it is published by this journal (comments or questions to the editor can be added prior to submission).
 We offer a discount of 20% to papers submitted by FIRST and/or CORRESPONDING authors who are members of CSA.

-If you do not have funds available to pay the APC (e.g. because your institution/funder will not cover the fee) then we may be able to offer a discount or full waiver.
+If you do not have funds available to pay the APC (e.g., because your institution/funder will not cover the fee) then we may be able to offer a discount or full waiver.
 Please note that these are available on an extremely limited basis.
-Please ensure that you contact the editor as early as possible should you need to discuss waiver options or the APC in general.
+Please ensure that you contact the editor at the time of submission should you need to discuss full or partial waiver options or the APC in general.
 Editorial decisions are made independently from the ability to pay the APC, and waivers will not be granted until after a paper has been accepted for publication.